-Helen Buxton and Luanne Thornton have retired from the Committee after many years of service, both as Committee members and also Office-bearers.
+Susanna Keith and Judy Fyfe have retired from the Committee after many years of service, both as Committee members and also as Office-bearers.

 The Committee of Management works for the good governance of the Friends of the Geelong Botanic Gardens and sees its chief task as supporting the work of our members to benefit the Gardens.
 The Committee offers activities and events including: the Botanical Art School, Through the Garden Gates tour, the evening Talks Program, Tours and Winter Luncheon.
 It also manages staffing and administration and works in partnership with the City and the Gardens.
 The Friends of Geelong Botanic Gardens Incorporated is the Trustee for the Friends of Geelong Botanic Gardens Gift Fund.

-President Allison Martland gave an account of the Friends’ achievements during 2015-2016 President's Annual Report.
-Treasurer, Judy Fyfe, presented a detailed, audited, financial report on our operating and investment accounts, the Gift Fund, and outlined a budget for 2016-17, with expected further funding planned to support GBG projects and programs.
-Financial Report Full financial reports are available at the Friends' Office.
+President Allison Martland gave an account of the Friends’ achievements during 2016-2017.
+Treasurer, Judy Fyfe, presented a detailed, audited, financial report on our operating and investment accounts, the Gift Fund, and outlined a budget for 2017-18, with expected further funding planned to support GBG projects and programs.
+Full financial reports are available at the Friends' Office.
 Davidsons Accountants were re-appointed as our auditors.

-Honorary Life Memberships were awarded to Fairley Friend, Zoe Monotti, Luanne Thornton (abs) and Susanna Keith. in recognition of their long and loyal service to the Friends and the Gardens.
-Congratulations Fairley, Zoe, Luanne and Susanna!
+Honorary Life Memberships were awarded to Helen Rodd and Judy Fyfe. in recognition of their long and loyal service to the Friends and the Gardens.
+Congratulations Helen and Judy.